-Term Definition Transferring Approved Employer The Approved Employer the Worker is currently employed with.
+Term Definition Transferring Approved Employer The Approved Employer the Worker is currently employed with prior to the commencement of an Offshore Portability Arrangement or an Onshore Portability Arrangement.
 Receiving Approved Employer The Approved Employer the Worker will transfer to under the Portability Arrangement.
 Host Organisation Means an organisation that hosts Workers and provides them with work in accordance with a Host Organisation Arrangement with You.
-The Host

-Organisation may, or may not be an Approved Employer, and in either case You retain responsibility for the Worker.
+The Host Organisation may, or may not be an Approved Employer, and in either case You retain responsibility for the Worker.